 Good to Know

 - Can’t sleep?
-There’s with 24-hour reception to cater to your every whim (or query).
+There’s a 24-hour reception to cater to your every whim (or query).

 - You don’t have to walk far for a drink or snack.
 Vending machines are placed on every floor.